 Recall the standard classical linear model for a response variable \(y\) with a collection of predictors in \(\mathbf{X} = (\mathbf{x}_1, \mathbf{x}_2, ..., \mathbf{x}_p)\)

-\[\begin{eqnarray*} \mathbf{y} & =& \beta_0 + \beta_1 \mathbf{x}_1 + \beta_2 \mathbf{x}_2 + \cdots + \beta_p \mathbf{x}_p + \mathbf{\epsilon} \\ & = & \mathbf{X} \mathbf{\beta} + \mathbf{\epsilon} \; , \end{eqnarray*}\] for which the ordinary least squares solution is:
+\[\begin{aligned} \mathbf{y} & = \beta_0 + \beta_1 \mathbf{x}_1 + \beta_2 \mathbf{x}_2 + \cdots + \beta_p \mathbf{x}_p + \boldsymbol{\epsilon} \\ & = \mathbf{X} \mathbf{\beta} + \mathbf{\epsilon} \; , \end{aligned}\]

-\[ \widehat{\mathbf{b}} = (\mathbf{X}^\textsf{T} \mathbf{X})^{-1} \; \mathbf{X}^\textsf{T} \mathbf{y} \; , \] with sampling variances and covariances \(\text{Var} (\widehat{\mathbf{b}}) = \sigma^2 \times (\mathbf{X}^\textsf{T} \mathbf{X})^{-1}\) and \(\sigma^2\) is the variance of the residuals \(\mathbf{\epsilon}\), estimated by the mean squared error (MSE).
+\[ \widehat{\mathbf{b}} = (\mathbf{X}^\mathsf{T} \mathbf{X})^{-1} \; \mathbf{X}^\mathsf{T} \mathbf{y} \; . \] The sampling variances and covariances of the estimated coefficients is \(\text{Var} (\widehat{\mathbf{b}}) = \sigma_\epsilon^2 \times (\mathbf{X}^\mathsf{T} \mathbf{X})^{-1}\) and \(\sigma_\epsilon^2\) is the variance of the residuals \(\mathbf{\epsilon}\), estimated by the mean squared error (MSE).

-In the limiting case, when one \(x_i\) is perfectly predictable from the other \(x\)s, i.e., \(R^2 (x_i | \text{other }x) = 1\),
+In the limiting case, collinearity becomes particularly problematic when one \(x_i\) is perfectly predictable from the other \(x\)s, i.e., \(R^2 (x_i | \text{other }x) = 1\).
+This is problematic because:

-• there is no unique solution for the regression coefficients \(\mathbf{b} = (\mathbf{X}^\textsf{T} \mathbf{X})^{-1} \mathbf{X} \mathbf{y}\);
+• there is no unique solution for the regression coefficients \(\mathbf{b} = (\mathbf{X}^\mathsf{T} \mathbf{X})^{-1} \mathbf{X} \mathbf{y}\);

 • the standard errors \(s (b_i)\) of the estimated coefficients are infinite and t statistics \(t_i = b_i / s (b_i)\) are 0.

-This extreme case reflects a situation when one or more predictors are effectively redundant, for example when you include two variables \(x\) and \(y\) and their sum \(z = x + y\) in a model, or use ipsatized scores that sum to a constant.
 More generally, collinearity refers to the case when there are very high multiple correlations among the predictors, such as \(R^2 (x_i | \text{other }x) \ge 0.9\).
 Note that you can’t tell simply by looking at the simple correlations.
-A large correlation \(r_{ij}\) is sufficient for collinearity, but not necessary — you can have variables \(x_1, x_2, x_3\) for which the pairwise correlation are low, but the multiple correlation is high.
+A large correlation \(r_{ij}\) is sufficient for collinearity, but not necessary—you can have variables \(x_1, x_2, x_3\) for which the pairwise correlation are low, but the multiple correlation is high.

 The consequences are:

-• The estimated coefficients have large standard errors, \(s(\hat{b_j})\).
+• The estimated coefficients have large standard errors, \(s(\hat{b}_j)\).
 They are multiplied by the square root of the variance inflation factor, \(\sqrt{\text{VIF}}\), discussed below.

 • Thus you may find a situation where an overall model is highly significant (large \(F\)-statistic), while no (or few) of the individual predictors are.
 This is a puzzlement!

-• Beyond this, the least squares solution may have poor numerical accurracy (Longley, 1967), because the solution depends on the determinant \(|\,\mathbf{X}^\textsf{T} \mathbf{X}\,|\), which approaches 0 as multiple correlations increase.
+• Beyond this, the least squares solution may have poor numerical accuracy (Longley, 1967), because the solution depends inversely on the determinant \(|\,\mathbf{X}^\mathsf{T} \mathbf{X}\,|\), which approaches 0 as multiple correlations increase.

 8.1.1 Visualizing collinearity

 1. shows a case where \(X_1\) and \(X_2\) are uncorrelated as can be seen in their scatter in the horizontal plane (+ symbols).
-The regression plane is well-supported; a small change in Y for one observation won’t make much difference.
+The gray regression plane is well-supported; a small change in Y for one observation won’t make much difference.

 2. In panel (b), \(X_1\) and \(X_2\) have a perfect correlation, \(r (x_1, x_2) = 1.0\).
 The regression plane is not unique; in fact there are an infinite number of planes that fit the data equally well.
 Note that, if all we care about is prediction (not the coefficients), we could use \(X_1\) or \(X_2\), or both, or any weighted sum of them in a model and get the same predicted values.